Riverside City College Student Financial Aid

 should apply for financial aid, even if you do not think you are eligible.

 There are different types of financial aid available.
 Apply using the Free Application for Federal Student Aid (FAFSA) application or the CA Dream Act Application.
 RCC will email you at your student email once your results have been received, with initial awards and next steps.
-You can view any tasks you need to complete by visiting Verify My FAFSA.
+You can view any tasks you need to complete by visiting Student Forms.
 Not all students will have required tasks.
 You can view your award letter on your RCC Portal, under the financial aid link.

 |Financial Aid Application||Additional Forms and Documents|